 Tips for gaining weight

 If the person you look after needs to gain weight, increasing their portion sizes may help.
 Or try offering smaller meals and snacks throughout the day.

-If they still can't eat much, or their weight is low, you may need to offer special calorie-enriched foods or drinks, as well as their usual diet.
-These often contain extra vitamins and minerals too.
+If they still cannot eat much, or their weight is low, you may need to offer special calorie-enriched foods or drinks, as well as their usual diet.
+These often contain extra vitamins and minerals, too.

 Physical activity and learning disabilities